 Having your very own website for your brand or company is an essential step towards business growth.
-To be able to get started on the right foot, there are some critical factors you need to take under consideration.
+To get started on the right foot, there are some critical factors you need to take into consideration.
 Making these mistakes unknowingly can hurt your online presence in the long run.

-If you find the desired name for your domain, it may be an expired domain that is not is use anymore.
+If you find the desired name for your domain, it may be an expired domain that is not in use anymore.
 Here, the question of note is why.
 Domain names are left to expire for many reasons, and you don’t want your website to suffer its consequences.
-The domain may either be blacklisted from Google or banned, or the owner simply didn’t need it or forgot to renew in which case you’re good to go.
+The domain may either be blacklisted from Google or banned, which can lead to complications.
+On the other hand, the owner may have simply not needed it or forgot to renew, in which case you’re good to go.

-There are a lot of uncertainties surrounding the selection of an expired domain name.
-To avoid related problems in the future, check the domain’s history before buying it.
-You can use tools like the WaybackMachine to unearth the history of your desired domain name.
+There are lots of uncertainties when selecting an expired domain name.
+To avoid problems in the future, check the domain’s history before buying it.
+You can use tools like the WaybackMachine to see the history of your desired domain name.

 For more information on how the law works in this regard, check here.